-6.6.3.2 Monthly monitoring and reporting
+6.6.3.2 MONTHLY MONITORING AND REPORTING

-Each fluoridated water supply should be sampled monthly at consumers' taps at locations representative of the fluoridated supply by staff of the Health Service Executive for analysis by the Public Analyst.
-Abnormal results should be reported promptly to the relevant local authority and action taken in accordance with the protocol set out in table 2 below.
+Each fluoridated water supply should be sampled monthly at consumers' taps at locations representative of the fluoridated supply by staff of the Health Service Executive for analysis by the Public Analyst Laboratories.
+Non-compliant results should be reported promptly to the relevant responsible area engineer or designate and action taken in accordance with the protocol set out in Table 2 below.

-Results for each quarter of the year should be forwarded to the Department of Health & Children and the local Fluoridation Monitoring Committee.
-The local Fluoridation Monitoring Committee should review the results at every meeting held.
+Results for each quarter of the year should be presented to the local Fluoridation Monitoring Committee for its review.
+The local Fluoridation Monitoring Committee should report any concerns to the National Fluoridation Steering Committee.

-6.6.4 Corrective actions
+6.6.4 CORRECTIVE ACTIONS

-Immediate action should be taken to investigate the cause of abnormal results and institute appropriate corrective action.
-The protocol set out in table 2 below has been adapted from table 1.
-U.S. Centers for Disease Control and Prevention, Morbidity and Mortality Weekly Report Recommendations and Reports Engineering and Administrative recommendations for Water Fluoridation (1995) and has been modified to take account of: European Communities maximum parametric value (i.e. maximum acceptable limit for long-term exposure) for fluoride in drinking water (= 1.5 mg/l) as set out in Council Directive 98/83/EC or 3rd November 1998; World Health Organisation publication 'Fluoride in Drinking Water' (Fawell, J., Bailey, K., Chilton, J., Dahi, E., et al, 2006) and a literature review of fluoride concentrations in drinking water associated with acute toxic effects (Parle, 2001)
+Immediate action should be taken to investigate the cause of abnormal results or non-compliant results and to institute appropriate corrective action.
+The protocol set out in Table 2 below has been adapted from Table 1 of the U.S. Centers for Disease Control and Prevention, Morbidity and Mortality Weekly Report Recommendations and Reports Engineering and Administrative recommendations for Water Fluoridation (1995) and has been modified to take account of: European Communities maximum parametric value (i.e. maximum acceptable limit for lifetime exposure) for fluoride in drinking water (= 1.5 mg/l) as set out in Council Directive 98/83/EC or 3rd November 1998; World Health Organisation publication 'Fluoride in Drinking Water' (Fawell, J., Bailey, K., Chilton, J., Dahi, E., et al, 2006) and a literature review of fluoride concentrations in drinking water associated with acute toxic effects (Parle, 2001).